-The following story happened about four weeks ago.
+The following story happened in January 27, 2005.
 It is the wonderful tale of how an animal so loved it's owner, it would not stop till he had saved her life.
 This is the story of The Colonel, our Siberian rescue, and how he saved my wife's life.
 It is the story of how he said thank you!

 A couple of years ago my wife and I were visiting family in Oklahoma.
 It was a cold evening when at about 10:30 in the evening we heard this "howling" on the front porch.
 We went out and saw this emaciated, cold, wet and injured animal.
 He was limping across our porch to the door.

 No one recognized the animal.
 He was severely injured in his hind quarter and bleeding.
 We made him comfortable and warm, gave him some food, and stayed up with him for a while.
 The next day we took him to a Vet for X-rays.
 He had buck shot in his hind leg.
 Some rancher decided a .15 Cent bullet was worth his life.
 We spent several thousand dollars for multiple surgeries to get the lead out, and to stop the blood poisoning.